PacktPublishing/Elastic-Stack-8.x-Cookbook/Chapter5/sample-search-app/README.md

-# Sandbox
+# Sample search application
-This project serves as a sandbox environment for testing and experimenting with the ```search-application-client``` library.
+This project serves as a demo application for the recipes ```Building search experience with Search Application Client ``` and ```Measuring the performance of your search applications with Behaviour analytics```

 ### Getting Started